Amazon Now - A Driver Support Case Study

 Context & Challenge Amazon was launching Project Peregrine, an ambitious quick commerce initiative promising 30-minute delivery across 9 major US metros starting October 2025.
 This represented Amazon's first foray into ultra-fast grocery and essentials delivery, competing directly with established players like Gopuff and Instacart.

-Time Mismatch: Average 4-minute support calls consumed 13% of a 30-minute delivery window
+Time Mismatch: Average 4-minute support calls consumed 13% of a 30-minute delivery window—agents spent 2+ minutes just identifying the delivery type

 Process Complexity: Amazon Now orders required multiple check-ins per block (arrival, selfie, NFC tap, route acceptance) vs. single check-in for standard delivery